PMilletich/PMilletich/README.md

 ### Hi there 👋

 ## About me:
-My name is Trish Milletich, and I am a PhD candidate at the University of Florida.
-My doctoral research has focused on studying the relationship between the infant gut microbiome and the future onset of autoimmune and gastrointestinal diseases.
-My research has largely focused on 16s rRNA analysis and has recently transitioned into long-read metagenomics via Nanopore sequencing.
+My name is Trish Milletich, and I am a Postdoctoral Fellow at the University of Maryland Baltimore.
+My research currently focuses on the immunological responses of vaccines, while my previous doctoral research focused on studying the relationship between the infant gut microbiome and the future onset of autoimmune and gastrointestinal diseases.
+Here I've posted the R-code associated with my publications, which you can access from the code's ReadMe file.

 I also received two bachelor's degrees in both statistics and bioinformatics from Virginia Commonwealth University.